Micro Unit Part Five

 Team Members: Luis Winkelbrandt, Nicole Shu, Molly Wensley, Amen Maheen, Vanashree Chowdhury, Niki Marathia, Jaime Santos Guerrero, and Lynn Zhong

 As you can see, we have done an extensive amount of research.
 We were at a point where we needed to ideate.
 Tonchia suggested we try the crazy 8’s method.
-If we each come up with 8 ideas in 8 minutes, they can be wild and completely unstable, but potentially lead us to prototype something.
+Were we each to come up with 8 ideas in 8 minutes, that are wild and potentially not possible, but could lead us to prototype something.

 Because we have 9 people, we did crazy 3’s, 3 ideas in 3 minutes.
 We then explained our ideas and went back to see which ones we wanted to prototype.